Concrete Sealer

 Preparing existing concrete may also include repairing any cracks, spalls, and voids with an appropriate concrete repair material.
 The repair materials must be intended for use with concrete and appropriate for the service environment.
 Any efflorescence that has formed must also be removed.
 Efflorescence occurs when moisture travels through concrete dissolving soluble salts, and then dissipates leaving the salt residue on the concrete surface.
 It is a surface contaminant that needs to be removed.
 The residue can be removed by washing the surface.

-Silicon is a common component in sealers.
 Silicon-based sealers include a variety of silanes, siloxanes, and silicates.

 Typical surface preparation methods include pressurized water cleaning and mechanical abrasion.
 As stated earlier, since sealers function by absorbing into the concrete without building any significant film, roughening the surface is not necessary.
 This makes pressurized water cleaning a typical choice for preparation.
 It is also possible to use cleaning solutions containing detergents that are recommended for cleaning concrete.
 It is vital that any cleaning materials be compatible with the intended sealer.

-Although mechanical abrasion methods and blast cleaning should not be necessary for sealer application, it can be performed in order to roughen the surface to increase slip resistance before the sealer is applied.
+Although mechanical abrasion methods and blast cleaning should not be necessary for sealer application, they can be performed in order to roughen the surface to increase slip resistance before the sealer is applied.
 It might also be used to remove an existing coating.
 Mechanical abrasion methods for concrete include blast cleaning, which can be accomplished if proper care is exercised.
 The goal is to roughen the surface without causing damage or gouging that might require repairs.
 Lower blast pressures and a greater stand-off distance may be needed with blast cleaning.
 An alternative to traditional blast cleaning is wet abrasive blasting, which includes two variations: injection of water into the air stream propelling abrasive (similar to dry abrasive blasting) or injection of abrasive into a water stream propelling abrasive (similar to pressurized water cleaning).

 Although mechanical abrasion isn’t usually necessary when applying sealers, it can be utilized to increase slip resistance.
 Photo courtesy of KTA-Tator, Inc.